polfeliu/pyreaqtive/README.md

 All reactive widgets and layouts use qt built-in widgets, which makes them fully compatible with qt without loosing functionality.
 Reactive and non-reactive parts can be mixed into an application, and non-reactive components can be turned to reactive ones without necessarily changing codebases.

+It was originally developed for PyQt5, but through the QtPy package it is also compatible with to PyQt6, PySide2 and PySide6.

 ## Documentation
 https://pyreaqtive.readthedocs.io/en/latest/